Price: $729 unlocked; $699 on contract

 iPhone 12 review: Verdict

-But Apple’s resistance to change in key areas is still disappointing, to put it mildly.
-Practically every major phone maker has stopped being stingy with base storage — even Google offers 128GB on the $349 Pixel 4a, for crying out loud.
-The fact the iPhone 12 still only starts with 64GB is borderline criminal.
-Equally frustrating, Apple has committed the only sin worse than packing horrendously slow charging bricks with its phones — it’s stopped including them altogether.
+But Apple’s resistance to change in key areas is still disappointing.
+Practically every major phone maker has stopped being stingy with base storage.
+The fact the iPhone 12 still only starts with 64GB is borderline criminal, especially in light of the iPhone 13's expanded storage.